nomadicpeople/linux_tutorial/docs/05-Security-and-File-Permissions/04-SSH.md

  ## Troubleshooting:
  - If you are within the local network of the destination server, then do not need the "jump" server.
 You can connect directly the destination machine.
- - *Give the error on unable to connect from a subnetwork to a remote server*
  - Local and remote ports can match.
+ - If you get the error "Connection timed out"....
- - *Double check with Makat*If you get the error "channel 3: open failed: connect failed: Connection refused ": the error comes from the remote ("jump") server when it tries to make the TCP connection to the destination of the tunnel.
-The error means that this connection attempt was rejected.  .
-Try [ssh tunneling with port forwarding](https://medium.com/@sankarshan7/how-to-run-jupyter-notebook-in-server-which-is-at-multi-hop-distance-a02bc8e78314).
+ - If you get the error "channel 3: open failed: connect failed: Connection refused ": the error comes from the remote ("jump") server when it tries to make the TCP connection to the destination of the tunnel.
+The error means that this connection attempt was rejected.
+Most likely the destination app is not listening at the indicated port or the destination app is not able to accecto the connection at the indicated port.
+Try [ssh tunneling with port forwarding](https://medium.com/@sankarshan7/how-to-run-jupyter-notebook-in-server-which-is-at-multi-hop-distance-a02bc8e78314) instead, where you explicitly tie multiple ports across different hop connections.
  - If you get the error "Address already in use", it probably means that your desktop is already using the local port you specified; try a different local port number.
  - Additional "-L local_port:remote_IP:remote_port" clauses can be added to the ssh command, e.g.,
  ```